Random-access memory: Virtual memory

-Most modern operating systems employ a method of extending RAM capacity, known as "virtual memory".
-A portion of the computer's hard drive is set aside for a paging file or a scratch partition, and the combination of physical RAM and the paging file form the system's total memory.
-(For example, if a computer has 2 GB (1024^{3} B) of RAM and a 1 GB page file, the operating system has 3 GB total memory available to it.)
-When the system runs low on physical memory, it can "swap" portions of RAM to the paging file to make room for new data, as well as to read previously swapped information back into RAM.
+Most modern operating systems employ a method, known as virtual memory, of extending RAM capacity.
+A portion of the computer's hard drive or SSD is set aside for a paging file or a scratch partition, and the combination of physical RAM and the paging file forms the system's total memory.
+For example, if a computer has 2 GB of RAM and a 1 GB page file, the operating system has 3 GB total memory available to it.
+When the system runs low on physical memory, it can swap portions of RAM to the paging file to make room for new data.
+When the previously swapped information is needed again, another swap is performed to read the information back into RAM.
 Excessive use of this mechanism results in thrashing and generally hampers overall system performance, mainly because hard drives are far slower than RAM.

 RAM disk

-Software can "partition" a portion of a computer's RAM, allowing it to act as a much faster hard drive that is called a RAM disk.
-A RAM disk loses the stored data when the computer is shut down, unless memory is arranged to have a standby battery source, or changes to the RAM disk are written out to a nonvolatile disk.
-The RAM disk is reloaded from the physical disk upon RAM disk initialization.
+Software can partition a portion of a computer's RAM, allowing it to act as a much faster hard drive that is called a RAM drive.
+A RAM drive typically loses the stored data when the computer is shut down.
+(Note: Contents can be retained if memory is arranged to have a standby battery source, or changes to the RAM drive are written out to a nonvolatile disk before power down, in which case, RAM drive contents are reloaded from disk upon RAM drive initialization.)

 Shadow RAM

-Sometimes, the contents of a relatively slow ROM chip are copied to read/write memory to allow for shorter access times.
+Sometimes, the contents of a relatively slow ROM chip are copied to RAM to allow for shorter access times.
 The ROM chip is then disabled while the initialized memory locations are switched in on the same block of addresses (often write-protected).
 This process, sometimes called shadowing, is fairly common in both computers and embedded systems.

 As a common example, the BIOS in typical personal computers often has an option called "use shadow BIOS" or similar.
 When enabled, functions that rely on data from the BIOS's ROM instead use DRAM locations (most can also toggle shadowing of video card ROM or other ROM sections).
-Depending on the system, this may not result in increased performance, and may cause incompatibilities.
+Free memory is reduced by the size of the shadowed ROMs.
+Depending on the system, this may not result in increased performance and may cause incompatibilities.
 For example, some hardware may be inaccessible to the operating system if shadow RAM is used.
-On some systems the benefit may be hypothetical because the BIOS is not used after booting in favor of direct hardware access.
-Free memory is reduced by the size of the shadowed ROMs.
+On some systems, the benefit may be hypothetical because the BIOS is not used after booting.

 Virtual private networks

-Some virtual private network services utilize RAM servers to keep all runtime state including session metadata and cryptographic material in volatile memory so that a power cycle or reboot clears it, reducing persistent forensic artifacts relative to disk-backed designs.
+Some virtual private network services utilize RAM servers to keep all runtime state, including session metadata and cryptographic material, in volatile memory.
+This is intended to improve security relative to disk-backed designs.
 In such a design, no data is written to hard drives; all information resides in volatile memory and is erased whenever the server is powered off or rebooted.